burgerga/INTOXICOM_Workshop_1/paper/paper.md

 between the ELIXIR Toxicology Community and the FAIRsharing project, recently boosted by a FAIRsharing Community Champion project.
 An interactive questionnaire was used to gather information on the profiles of attendees, the types of data they typically seek, and the databases they commonly use.
 This allowed for insights into the specific resources and data sources valued by the toxicology community, which led to discussions, helped identify gaps in existing databases and opportunities for the ELXIRI Data Platform and FAIRsharing Toxicology Collection to better support toxicology researchers.

 The main focus of the second day was a hands-on session on developing FAIR Implementation Profiles (FIPs).
+The FIP is a socio-technical approach to drive FAIR convergence by encouraging communities to publicly declare the FAIR Enabling Resources (FERs) [@fer_def] they use to implement the FAIR principles.
+Comparison of FIPs between communities can guide members of those communities to widely used FERs thereby avoiding duplicated efforts and improving interoperability [@Schultes2020].
+A good way to start with FIPs is using the FIP mini questionnaire [@fip_mini], because it allows a quick(er) inventory of resources without having to formally describe those resources as FERs.
-These FIPs formalize a community practice or even standard that guides members of those communities, and possibly even outside that community, with minimal expectations and best practices.
-There is a DSWizard-based tool to create FIPs which has been used by the WorldFAIR project for ready-for-modelling datasets for nanoinformatics [@citesForInformation:WFFIP1] and for datasets [@citesForInformation:WFFIP2].
+The formal way to create a FIP is with the FIP wizard (<https://fip-wizard.ds-wizard.org/>), a DSWizard-based tool that has been used by the WorldFAIR project for ready-for-modelling datasets for nanoinformatics [@citesForInformation:WFFIP1] and for datasets [@citesForInformation:WFFIP2; @Magagna2022].

 # Results